Zan-ai-ai/IMADAPP1/README.md

-Challenge: Develop code that will make the app effective even if the user inputs the time of day in small letters.
+**Challenge:** Develop code that that enables the user to get results even if they input their time of day in small caps.

-How i solved it: Unfortunately, I couldn't fix it.
+**How i solved it:** I struggled in terms of fixing it.

-Challenge: Commit and push the project to GitHub
+**Challenge:** Commit and push the project to GitHub

-How i solved it: Assistance from Youtube Video Tutorials made it easier to understand the content
+**How i solved it:** Youtube video content made the task easier to understand.

-Future Work
+### Future Work

-Below are future feature additions that I think will improve user experience within the app:
+Below is a list of future feature add-ons that I think will improve user experience within the app:

- 1: The app should send notifications to users by reminding them to use the app every day.
+ **1:** The app should send notifications to users by reminding them to use the app every day.

-2: Allowing users to store and back up data
+**2:** Allowing users to store and back up data

-3: Create a community of users inside the app where they can exchange new ideas.
+**3:** Create a community of users inside the app where they can exchange new ideas.